exploring self-realization, sacred personhood, and full humanity

 "Benson was the youngest son of E. W. Benson, Archbishop of Canterbury, who, as head of the Anglican Church, was the upholder of the Protestant establishment in England.
 As such, his son's conversion to Roman Catholicism in 1903, and his subsequent ordination, caused a sensation.
 Not since Newman's conversion almost 60 years earlier had the reception of a convert into the Church caused such a commotion.
 Shudders of shock shook the Anglican establishment, whereas many Catholics rejoiced at the news of such a high-profile coup with unrestrained triumphalism.
 There is no doubt that the new convert belonged to a remarkable family.
 Apart from his father's rise to ecclesiastical prominence as head of the Church of England, both of Benson's brothers became leading members of the Edwardian literati."

-some of the most detailed and descriptive accounts of daily life in Summerland ever produced
+some of the most detailed accounts of daily life in Summerland ever produced

 Father Benson describes for us the moments of his departure from the Earth, transcribed in Life In The World Unseen: